What is a poor credit score?

 3. Financial associations

-Have you ever had a joint credit agreement or bank account with another person or acted as someone’s guarantor?
-This is known as a financial association, and any financial mistakes they have made may also be attributed to you.
+Have you ever shared a credit commitment (loan, bank account, etc.) with someone or acted as a guarantor?
+This is known as a financial association, and any financial mistakes they have made may also be bringing your score down.

-You can get a notice of disassociation if you no longer have a financial connection with the person.
-After this, you’ll no longer be financially linked.
+You can contact the three credit reference agencies to get a notice of dissociation if you no longer have a financial connection with the person and want to remove the link.

 4. Mistakes on your credit report